Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 How much support is there from members of the group, or shelter staff?
 Can you always reach someone in the event of an emergency?

-Fostering any pet is an incredibly rewarding experience, but especially a senior.
-I know this first hand because I do it all the time, and I love it.
+Fostering any dog is an incredibly rewarding experience, but there’s nothing more rewarding then fostering an old dog.
+I know this first hand because I do it and I love it.
 You can’t match the feeling of knowing you’re changing, and saving, the life of that animal.

 Although this article has focused on dogs – cats, rabbits and other animals are also available for fostering.